Demonstrators protest police shooting in Madison, Wisconsin

 No arrests were made, and police presence was light, with only about 10 uniformed officers.

-Since Friday, mourners and protesters have gathered each day outside the house where Robinson died.
+Each day since the incident, mourners and protesters have gathered outside the house where Robinson died.
 On Monday, about 2,000 Madison teenagers walked out of high school classes to demonstrate at the state Capitol.

+The shooting has cast a light on the divide between the liberal whites that dominate the university city and its black residents.

-The protests, though peaceful, were reminiscent of the sometimes violent clashes that erupted in Ferguson, Missouri, in August after Michael Brown, 18, was fatally shot by a police officer, and again in November after a grand jury declined to indict the officer.
+The demonstrations over Robinson's death, although peaceful, have brought back memories of the sometimes violent clashes that erupted in Ferguson, Missouri, in August after Michael Brown, 18, was fatally shot and in November after a grand jury declined to charge the officer who shot him.

-Brown's shooting, and the choking death in New York City of Eric Garner, both of whom were black and unarmed, triggered a wave of demonstrations against police use of force around the nation.
+Brown's shooting, and the choking death in New York of Eric Garner, both of whom were black and unarmed, triggered demonstrations against police use of force around the nation.

+Kenny is on paid administrative leave.
+Wisconsin's Department of Justice is investigating the shooting under a state law that requires independent investigators to take the lead in officer-involved deaths.